Billionaire Profile

 Early Life

-Jeffrey Preston Jorgensen, later known as Jeff Bezos, was born on January 12, 1964, in Albuquerque, New Mexico.
-His early life was marked by an inquisitive nature, turning his parents' garage into a laboratory.
-He showed an early aptitude for science and technology, graduating as valedictorian from Miami Palmetto Senior High School.
-Bezos pursued higher education at Princeton University, earning a degree in electrical engineering and computer science in 1986.
+Jeffrey Preston Bezos was born in Albuquerque, New Mexico, on January 12, 1964.
+He was raised in Houston and Miami.
+He demonstrated an early aptitude for science and technology, graduating as valedictorian from Miami Palmetto High School.
+He then attended Princeton University, where he studied electrical engineering and computer science, graduating summa cum laude in 1986.

 Rise to Success